The Sunshine Boys (1975 film): Plot

 Al Lewis and Willy Clark are two elderly comedians who were once a popular vaudeville comedy act known as "Lewis and Clark" and also called the Sunshine Boys.
-After 47 years together, they parted ways 11 years ago on unfriendly terms and have not spoken since.
+After 47 years together, they acrimoniously parted ways 11 years earlier and have not spoken since.
 The break-up was partly due to Al's intent to retire and Willy's desire to continue performing.
 Willy's nephew Ben, a talent agent, tries to find work for Willy, which proves difficult because of Willy's senility and blustery temperament.

-When one of the major networks decides to air a program on the history of comedy and wants the Sunshine Boys to reunite for the show, Ben tries to secure the duo's cooperation one last time.
-Ben attempts to manage the individual quirks of two old men in their twilight years, including omitting the abuse and insults that both used when discussing the other with him, and diplomatically portraying both as eager to do the "Doctor Sketch" for an ABC special to give the appearance of harmony.
+When ABC decides to produce a television special on the history of comedy and wants the Sunshine Boys to reunite for the program, Ben tries to secure the duo's cooperation one last time.
+He attempts to manage the individual quirks of two old men in their twilight years, including omitting the abuse and insults that both used when discussing the other with him, and diplomatically portraying both as eager to do the "Doctor Sketch" for the TV special to give the appearance of harmony.

 An attempt to rehearse the "Doctor Sketch" at Willy's apartment starts with the two grudgingly getting reacquainted, but goes only as far as Al entering the doctor's (Willy's) office before Willy decides to change the scripted, long-established "Come in" to "Enter!"
-This results in a loud shouting argument and Al's stormy departure.
+This results in a loud shouting argument and Al's early departure.

-Ben has to patch up and salvage the situation despite Al's daughter objecting to her father being bothered any further about the special, and he manages to get them into the ABC studio.
-In the dressing room, they do not speak to each other as persons, as they did in the final year of doing their sketches together.
-Unpleasantness arises when Willy carelessly dumps makeup jars on Al in the dressing room, followed by Willy's usual trouble with doors.
+Ben attempts to patch up and salvage the situation despite Al's daughter objecting to her father being bothered any further about the special, and he manages to get them into the TV studio.
+In the dressing room, they do not speak to each other, as they did in the final year of doing their act together.
+Unpleasantness arises when Willy carelessly dumps makeup jars on Al in the dressing room, followed by Willy's usual problem with opening doors.

 After Phyllis Diller finishes her scene and Steve Allen speaks his introduction, the "Doctor Sketch" begins.
 It flows smoothly until Willy becomes irately inconsolable about Al's "spitting" during the enunciation of Ts, as well as poking him in the chest.
 Despite Ben and the studio staff trying to restore order, Willy storms off the set, shouting accusations and decades of old bitterness.
-Al also leaves (finding it impossible to work with the man).
-In the stairwell, Willy's ongoing temper tantrum results in a serious heart attack.
+Al also leaves, finding it impossible to work with Willy.
+In the stairwell, Willy falls, his ongoing temper tantrum causing a heart attack.

 Willy recovers, first in the hospital, then at home with a private nurse, with whom he bickers and chides.
-Ben visits, insisting on Willy's retirement, offering his own home or a NJ actors' retirement home for his convalescence.
-Serendipitously, Al is moving into the same NJ actor's home because his daughter is having a second baby and will need his room.
-The two men reconcile in Willy's apartment, chatting about mutual theater friends in Variety magazine.
+Ben visits, insisting that Willy retire, offering his own home or a NJ actors' retirement home for his convalescence.
+Serendipitously, Al is moving into the same NJ actor's home because his daughter is having a third baby and will need his room.
+The two men reconcile in Willy's apartment, chatting about mutual theater acquaintances in Variety magazine.